-The Antibiotic Guardian campaign was developed in 2014 to support personal behaviour change while raising awareness of the importance of reducing antimicrobial resistance.
+UKHSA’s responsibilities include running the Antibiotic Guardian campaign and its related activities such as webinars, AG Schools Ambassadors, Shared Learning events.
+This campaign was developed in 2014 to support personal behaviour change while raising awareness of the importance of reducing antimicrobial resistance.
 The campaign hinges on the ability of people to sign up to an online pledge and become an ‘Antibiotic Guardian’.
-This campaign is led by Public Health England (PHE), an executive agency of the Department of Health and Social Care in the United Kingdom which exists to protect and improve the nation’s health and wellbeing.

 Information we collect:

 When you pledge to become an Antibiotic Guardian or sign up to any of its related activities such as Antibiotic Guardian ambassadors, shared learning event/awards or webinars, we collect personal information including:

 This personal information comes directly from you when you sign up to a pledge on the Antibiotic Guardian website or sign up to any of the activities.